Chapter 4.2 – Terminal Concessions and Land Leases

 Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

-Most port terminals are leased to terminal operators through concessions involving a bidding process to capture the terminal asset.
+Most port terminals are leased to terminal operators through concessions that involve a bidding process to secure terminal assets.

 1. Private Involvement in Port Investment and Operation

-In many countries worldwide, governments and public port authorities have retreated from port operations.
-The core driver is the belief that enterprise-based port services and operations will allow for greater flexibility and efficiency in the market through more competition and a better response to customer demands.
-Ports, which have traditionally been run like a government department, are seeing private money promoting greater competition and higher productivity.
+Governments and public port authorities have withdrawn from port operations in many countries worldwide, resulting in a process of port devolution.
+The core driver is the assumption that enterprise-based port services and operations will enable greater flexibility and efficiency in the market through increased competition and a more effective response to customer demands.
+Ports, which have traditionally been run like government departments, are seeing private investment promoting greater competition and higher productivity.
 Eventually, lower costs are passed on to importers and exporters.
-Often, this involves the transfer of provision of services from public bodies to private enterprises.
-Ports have become a business attracting the attention of large investment groups and equity fund managers.
+Often, this involves transferring the provision of services from public bodies to private enterprises.
+Ports have become a business, attracting the attention of large investment groups and equity fund managers.

 Ports are inclined to develop new governance structures, which should be tailored to the specific local conditions in terms of culture and commercial objectives, leading to several options.
 Four major types of combinations of port/terminal ownership and port/terminal operations can be distinguished: